 - Target retirement funds

 - Company stock

 Your plan may offer additional funds with an active management strategy.
 Several 401(k) providers offer “robo” fully-automated portfolio.
-But you may also decide to use Blooom to recommend a personalized investment strategy.
-Here's our Blooom review.

 Your 401(k) plan fees can vary widely which is one reason why 401(k)s are not always the best way to invest for retirement.
 High fees mean you have less cash to invest and earn compound interest.

 A recent Morningstar Investment Management study finds the average 401(k) plan fee is from 0.37% to 1.42% of your account balance.
 Larger companies tend to have the cheapest fees as they have more pricing power.